Code-Institute-Submissions/vgopal02-UrbanStudio_AugResub/README.md

 ### Frameworks, Libraries & Programs Used

 - [Google Fonts:](https://fonts.google.com/)
-    - Google fonts were used to import the 'Raleway' , 'Josefin' and 'Dancing Script' fonts into the style.css file which is used throughout the project.
+    - Google fonts has been used to import the 'Raleway' , 'Josefin' and 'Dancing Script' fonts into the style.css file which is used throughout the project.
 - [Font Awesome:](https://fontawesome.com/)
-    - Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
+    - Font Awesome has been used on all pages throughout the website to add icons for aesthetic and UX purposes.
 - [Git](https://git-scm.com/)
-    - Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
+    - Git has been used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
 - [GitHub:](https://github.com/)
-    - GitHub is used to store the projects code after being pushed from Git.
+    - GitHub has been used to store the projects code after being pushed from Git.
 - [Balsamiq:](https://balsamiq.com/)
-    - Balsamiq was used to create the [wireframes](https://github.com/) during the design process.
+    - Balsamiq has been used to create the [wireframes](https://github.com/) during the design process.

 ## Testing